Loader gif

 3. You have an emergency that prevents you from completing your return.

 Unexpected hospitalization or long-term illness, a family emergency, or just crunch time at work can make it difficult to finish your return.
 No worries.
-Give yourself a little more time for this important financial task.
+Give yourself a little more time for this important financial task by requesting an extension.

 4. You need more time to make contributions or change a retirement plan.

-If you are considering funding a retirement plan or starting a new one for the 2022 tax year, you may want to file an extension so you have more time to complete that task.
-Contributions to an IRA are tax-deductible, which you can claim on your 2022 return to reduce your taxable income.
-Just remember, you must make that decision by the April 18 filing deadline.
+If you are considering funding a retirement plan or starting a new one for the next tax year, you may want to file an extension so you have more time to complete that task.
+Contributions to a are tax-deductible, which you can claim on your tax return to reduce your .
+Just remember, you must make that decision by the April 15 filing deadline.

-5. You want to make elections on your return, but you won’t know which election is best until later.
+5. You want to make elections on your return but won’t know which election is best until later.

-If you have losses that you can carry back to prior years, you may not know until later in the current year if that’s a good idea or if you should use the losses on a future tax return.
+If you have losses you can carry back to prior years, you may not know until later in the current year if that’s a good idea or if you should use the losses on a future tax return.
+In this case, a tax extension may be helpful.

-6. Seek clarity on your tax liability with precision.
+6. You’re seeking clarity on your tax liability.

-Whether you are evaluating potential deductions, estimating credits, or assessing the impact of different financial decisions, a tax calculator empowers you with precise insights.
-By incorporating this tool into your tax planning process, you can make informed decisions aligned with your financial goals and ensure accuracy in your tax filings.
+Whether you are evaluating potential deductions, estimating , or assessing the impact of different financial decisions, a tax calculator can provide valuable insights.
+Incorporating this tool into your tax planning process allows you to make informed decisions aligned with your financial goals and helps ensure accuracy when filing your taxes.

-Follow the Q&A steps in TaxAct to complete IRS Form 4868 to file an extension.
-Estimate your information if necessary.
+Thankfully, the IRS doesn’t charge a fee to request an extension.
+When you file with us, follow the Q&A steps in our tax preparation software to complete IRS Form 4868 to file an extension.
+You can estimate your information if necessary.

 Step 1: Log into your return and click the Filing tab.